 When Travis attended a science conference in the adorable little town of Kandersteg, he invited me to join him for his last day.
-His fellow co-workers had planned a group hike and I was welcome to join them.
+His fellow co-workers had planned a group hike to Oeschinensee (Oeschinen Lake), and I was welcome to join them.
 Never one to turn down an offer to go hiking, I agreed with excitement and met our hiking group at their hotel in town just after lunch.
 Yet again, I couldn’t help but marvel that a day of spectacular hiking was but an hour’s drive from our house near Fribourg.

 From the hotel, we set off through the sleepy little town of about 1200, passing hotels still empty in the off-season and classic Swiss homes with cut-out wooden shutters and flowers in every yard.
 Though a lift is available for the lower part of the trail, we opted to hike instead, following a one-lane paved road as it wound its way high up above Kandersteg.